wtscarlett42/Tennessee_Tech_ECE_3210/README.md

 Individual notebooks (files with the extention ``ipynb``) can be run *within* the virtual machine created with one of the two links in the sentences right above this.

 **If you click on the names outside of the virtual machine, you can't run any of the demos, you can just read them!!!**

+If you wish to learn how to install Scientific Python on your own computer, please see my [introductory class readme](https://github.com/josephcslater/Introduction_to_Python/blob/master/README.rst).